bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    :header: "Element", "Description", "Type", "Cardinality"
    :widths: 25, 50, 50, 100

-   "pmcid", "PubMed Central Identifier of a publication about the software.", "xs:token (restriction)", "1 only" "pmid", "PubMed Identifier.", "xs:token (restriction)", "1 only" "doi", "Digital Object Identifier.", "xs:token (restriction)", "1 only" "type", "Type of publication.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#publication-type>`__)", "0 or 1"
+   "pmcid", "PubMed Central Identifier of a publication about the software.", "xs:token (restriction)", "0 or 1" "pmid", "PubMed Identifier.", "xs:token (restriction)", "0 or 1" "doi", "Digital Object Identifier.", "xs:token (restriction)", "0 or 1" "type", "Type of publication.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#publication-type>`__)", "0 or 1"
    "version", "Version information (typically a version number) of the software applicable to this publication.", "xs:token (restriction)", "0 or 1"